scikit-plots/scikit-plots/docs/source/devel/guide_qu_contribute.rst

     ## Or use `git config ...` to add `scikit-plots` in git safe dirs
     bash docker/script/safe_dirs.sh  # add safe directories for git

-    # to initialise local config file and fetch + checkout submodule (not needed every time)
+    ## Initialize and clone any missing submodules, set up the working tree
+    ## Almost always used after cloning a repo with submodules.
-    git submodule update --init --recursive  # download submodules
+    git submodule update --init --recursive

-    # (Optionally) pulls changes from the upstream remote repo and merges them
-    # Check if user wants to pull changes from upstream
-    git submodule update --recursive --remote --merge # (not needed every time)
-    # (Optionally) Updating your submodule to the latest commit
-    # Check if user wants to update submodules to the latest commit
+    ## Update submodules to the latest commit on their configured remote branch
+    ## Used when you want your submodules to move to their latest remote commit.
-    git submodule update --remote # (not needed every time)
+    git submodule update --remote --recursive # (not needed every time)

 Adding and Fetching Upstream Remote: